 Section 2: Works physically affecting the Party Wall

-A large number of works (such as cutting into the wall for a steel beam to be inserted for an extension or loft conversion) affecting the Party Wall will require a Notice being served under Section 2/3 of the Act.
+A number of works such as cutting into the wall for a steel beam to be inserted for an extension or loft conversion or removal of chimney breasts all require a Notice being served under Section 2/3 of the Act.

 Section 6.
 Excavations Near a Neighbouring Structure